Vinay1718/Event-Management/README.md

 # Event-Management
-This website is basically built for users purchasing tickets of multiple events goin on with that also an premium is provided where the cordinator fulfills the request.
+This website is basically built for users purchasing tickets of multiple events going on with that also an premium is provided where the cordinator fulfills the request.